 I am a doctoral candidate in Department of Sociology at the University at Albany, SUNY.
 I received my MA in regional economic & social development at the University of Massachusetts Lowell and my BA in political science from Emmanuel College in Boston.
-I’ve been a research assistant for the City of Lawrence Redevelopment Authority and a summer research fellow at the Beacon Hill Institute and Ludwig von Mises Institute.
+I’ve been a research assistant for the City of Lawrence Redevelopment Authority and a summer research fellow at the Beacon Hill Institute.

 My research interests include economic sociology, political sociology, comparative and historical methods, fiscal sociology, welfare states, sociology of economics, and public policy.
 My current research projects include a comparison of F.A.
 Hayek and Jurgen Habermas on positivism, an analysis of national and world culture approaches to anti-black labor legislation in South Africa and the United States, and an examination of the adversarial thesis as it applies to recent changes in Canadian taxation.
 You can find more information on this website.
 You can find my CV here.